Hooksie/aiotest/README.md

 [![Build Status](https://travis-ci.org/Hooksie/aiotest.svg?branch=master)](https://travis-ci.org/Hooksie/aiotest)

 aiotest is a testing framework for asyncio.

-(Mostly useless so far, but getting there.)
+It bridges the gap between the standard lib's asyncio and unittest modules.